maxjiang93/IsoOctree/README.md

 ### Executable Arguments
 --**in** *<input mesh>*
-&nbsp; &nbsp; &nbsp;This string is the name of the file containing the mesh used to bulid the Euclidean Distance Transform.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This string is the name of the file containing the mesh used to bulid the Euclidean Distance Transform.
 The mesh is assumed to be in the PLY format.
 --**out** *<output mesh>*
-      This string is the name of the file to which the extracted isosurface will be written.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This string is the name of the file to which the extracted isosurface will be written.
 The mesh will be written in the PLY format.
 --**maxDepth** <*octree depth*>
-      This integer is the maximum depth of the octree used to sample the Euclidean Distance Transform of the input mesh.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This integer is the maximum depth of the octree used to sample the Euclidean Distance Transform of the input mesh.
 [--**curvature** <*cut-off value*>]
-      This floating point value represents the cut-off used for determining if the octree is to be refined.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This floating point value represents the cut-off used for determining if the octree is to be refined.
-      (In practice, a cut-off value of about 0.99 does a good job of generating an adaptively sampled Euclidean Distance Transform that results in a simplified model with coarser triangles in flatter regions and finer triangles in regions of high-detail.)
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; (In practice, a cut-off value of about 0.99 does a good job of generating an adaptively sampled Euclidean Distance Transform that results in a simplified model with coarser triangles in flatter regions and finer triangles in regions of high-detail.)
 [--**conforming**]
-      If this argument is specified, the octree sampling the Euclidean Distance Transform will be forced to satisfy the condtion that the depth-disparity between face-adjacent leaf nodes is never greater than one.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; If this argument is specified, the octree sampling the Euclidean Distance Transform will be forced to satisfy the condtion that the depth-disparity between face-adjacent leaf nodes is never greater than one.
 [--**fullCaseTable**]
-      If this argument is specified, the ambiguous Marching-Cubes cases are dis-ambiguated by assigning a value to the center of a face equal to the average of the corners.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; If this argument is specified, the ambiguous Marching-Cubes cases are dis-ambiguated by assigning a value to the center of a face equal to the average of the corners.
 [--**triangleMesh**]
-      If this argument is specified, the minimal area triangulation is used to triangulate the polygons making up the isosurface.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; If this argument is specified, the minimal area triangulation is used to triangulate the polygons making up the isosurface.
 [--**dual**]
-      If this argument is specified the primal/dual method of [Schaeffer and Warren 04](https://www.cs.rice.edu/~jwarren/papers/dmc.pdf) is used to compute the isosurface, sampling the Euclidean Distance Transform at the centers of octree leaf-nodes rather than the corners.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; If this argument is specified the primal/dual method of [Schaeffer and Warren 04](https://www.cs.rice.edu/~jwarren/papers/dmc.pdf) is used to compute the isosurface, sampling the Euclidean Distance Transform at the centers of octree leaf-nodes rather than the corners.